Skip to main content

 • “I would've liked to see a little more effort in the character design, as there isn't much variety, but the developer did a good job of making it funny by simply sticking a pink ribbon on the female characters' heads.”

-The monetization of the game has received mixed reviews; while some players appreciate the fair pricing and lack of DLCs or microtransactions, others criticize it for being a cash grab and including in-game advertisements for other titles.
-Overall, the game's value is seen as strong, particularly for those who enjoy its challenging gameplay.
+The monetization of the game has received mixed reviews; while some players appreciate the fair pricing and lack of DLCs or microtransactions, others criticize it for being a cash grab and for including in-game advertisements, even if they are for other titles by the same developer.
+Overall, the game's value is seen as strong despite these monetization concerns.

-• “Rogue Legacy is totally worth the asking price of $14.99 (as of late 2014), as it doesn't have any DLCs or microtransactions.
-It's developed by indie developers and it's just a great game overall.”
+• “Rogue Legacy is totally worth the asking price of $14.99 (as of late 2014).
+It doesn't have any DLCs or microtransactions, it's developed by indie developers, and it's just a great game overall.”

 • “Just a cash grab.”